Rebecca Warner Rawle Shoemaker: Early life

 Her family moved to Philadelphia to follow their Quaker religion, Philadelphia was then the center of Quaker life.
 Rebecca married Francis Rawle.
 They lived in what became known as the Randolph Mansion in east Fairmount Park.
-Rebecca and Rawle had 3 children: Anna, William, and Margaret, but Rawle tragically died in a shooting accident in 1761.
+Rebecca and Rawle had three children, Anna, William, and Margaret, but Rawle died in a shooting accident in 1761.
 Rebecca then married Samuel Shoemaker.
 He was born and raised in Philadelphia and would later become mayor of Philadelphia.
 He would also lead the Loyalist cause against the colonial revolutionaries.
 After Samuel fled to England to avoid arrest, the family home (called "Laurel Hill") was seized and sold at auction.

 The couple split up.
 Rebecca started to journal her daily life in 1778.

 Rebecca was able to reclaim her auctioned mansion by 1791.
 After Rebecca died in 1819, her son, William, inherited the home.
 The mansion is on the National Register of Historic Places.

 Journals

 Marrying Samuel Shoemaker made life hard for her and her family because of his loyalist beliefs.
 This caused Rebecca to lose her estate during the Revolutionary War.
 In her journals she documented the financial situation of a loyalist before and after the war.
 In 1804, she described a six-month stay at her daughter Anna's property.

 Her journals are historical evidence of life as a former Quaker woman during peace and war.